 Can I bet on my mobile device?

-Who would oversee Mississippi sports betting?
+Who will oversee Mississippi sports betting?

 Can I get into trouble for placing bets with unregulated online sportsbooks before it’s legal in Mississippi?